Soheil Afnan: Academic career

 In 1947, Afnan produced the first direct translation of Aristotle's Poetics from the Greek into Persian.
-Upon seeing this work, the Iranian poet Mehdi Akhavan-Sales serialized this translation in the literary magazine Iran-e Ma (Our Iran), of which he was the editor.
+Upon seeing this work, the Iranian poet Mehdi Akhavan-Sales serialised this translation in the literary magazine Iran-e Ma (Our Iran), of which he was the editor.
 He praised Afnan with a poem published at the end of the series which was also published in his 1951 collection Arghanoon (ارغنون), which literally translates as Organon.

 Afnan obtained his PhD from Pembroke College, Cambridge in 1956, and was a lecturer in Persian at the University of Cambridge from 1958 to 1961, where he collaborated with Arthur John Arberry.
 He continued to produce academic works, including translations and lexicons of philosophical terminology.
 As late as 2006, Seyyed Hossein Nasr noted in his work Islamic Philosophy from Its Origin to the Present, that "There is not in fact even one satisfactory philosophical dictionary of Arabic and Persian terms with English equivalents.
 The only work of this kind available is that of Suhail Afnan, A Philosophical Lexicon in Persian and Arabic (Dar al Mashreq, Beirut, 1969).
 This work is, however, far from being adequate, especially as far as technical vocabulary of later schools of Islamic philosophy is concerned."

-Afnan passed away in 1990 in Istanbul where he was conducting research at the Topkapı Palace library.
+Afnan died in 1990 in Istanbul where he was conducting research at the Topkapı Palace library.